 Skip to Content

-Can corydoras live with shrimp in the same aquarium?
-Yes, they can!
-Corydoras and shrimp are great tank mates.
+Yes, corydoras can live with shrimp, and they generally make for great tankmates!
 There is a slight chance that the corydoras are going to eat a baby shrimp or two, but your shrimp population will increase.

 image of a corydoras sterbai fish